 In the autobiographical project The Novel That Writes Itself (2014), Allen Ruppersberg invited friends, family, and acquaintances to appear in his life story—for a fee: major characters were $300, minor one were $100, and so on.
 Begun in 1978, this constantly evolving book is different every time it is exhibited.
 The original proposal is on view in the exhibition Allen Ruppersberg: Intellectual Property 1968–2018, and the resulting novel eventually became a book, which includes the following essay by LA-based curator, educator, and writer Jan Tumlir, which we share online for the first time.
+We’re grateful to mfc-michèle didier and Allen Ruppersberg, who produced the book in 2014, for allowing us to share it online for the first time.

 When, as a young man in 1962, Allen Ruppersberg stepped off the bus that brought him from Ohio to Los Angeles, it was “as if he were opening a brand-new book that would change his life forever.”1 These words, paraphrased in an essay by Allan McCollum, are telling because this is an artist we readily associate with the West Coast as well as the subject of literature.
 His metaphorical conflation of the two serves to retrospectively foreshadow the ensuing course of his career, while also hinting at a process of inner preparation that no doubt began long before.
 The book that Ruppersberg would encounter on the streets of the city is both empty and full; until it is opened and read, it remains as good as unwritten, and yet one has to assume that this reader already knows what he will find there.
 Like any visitor, Ruppersberg had come with a certain set of expectations inspired as much by the reality of the place as the various fictions it has given rise to in the mass media—all the LA-based television programs, films, stories, and songs that he was exposed to in his youth—and in this sense they might be deemed at least in part unrealistic.
 Or so it would be in any other city than this, the one-time capital of the entertainment industry, where fiction is literally embedded in the everyday life of its inhabitants.
 On this point, Ruppersberg’s expectations were right on the mark: When he came to Los Angeles, it was to follow the fictions that had streamed into his Cleveland home to their source, their productive locus, and thereby become a producer of fictions himself.